drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/03.off-site-iframe-gateways/docs.md

     category: docs
 ---

 This documentation will explain how to set up an off-site payment gateway in an iFrame.
+Off-site payments in iFrames work similarly to off-site payments by redirect.
+The difference is that in the **Checkout** process, the "off-site" portion is handled within an embedded iframe and does not take the customer to the third party payment gateways website.
 As described in the [Creating payment gateways documentation](../docs.md), you'll start by creating a custom module, configuration schema, payment plugin, and configuration form methods.

-Off-site payments in iFrames work similarly to off-site payments by redirect.
-As such, this guide focuses on the **Checkout** process as this is the main area where they differ.
-This documentation was written while developing the [Commerce Rave module], so in all the examples you should replace **commerce_rave** or **rave** with the id of your module.
+>This documentation was written while developing the [Commerce Rave module], so in all the examples you should replace **commerce_rave** or **rave** with the id of your module.

 ### Configuration
 In addition to the standard configuration, we need to add some Javascript specific to our *Rave* payment gateway, for the iFrame checkout.
 We'll put our Javascript code in a file named `commerce_rave.form.js` located in a folder named `js`.
 We'll discuss the implementation of `commerce_rave.form.js` later in this guide.